Birth Control Options: The Voice of Choice

 Different types of birth control

 Birth control hasn’t always been backed by science, there have been a number of different types of birth control through history – some more bizarre than others.
-Thankfully in the 21st century, there are regulations which help make birth control options safe.
+Thankfully in the 21st century, there are regulations that help make birth control options safe.
 Now let’s take a deeper dive into these methods, their history and how they are used today.

 When we think about birth control, for many of us our minds will go straight to a packet of pills.
 Iconic in its creation – the pill changed the landscape of family planning and is synonymous with the swinging 60s and women’s liberation.
 Still a popular option today, the pill comes in various forms with different levels of hormones.